mne-tools/mne-python/doc/glossary.rst

         model.
 Both are related to the forward model computation and more specifically the definion of the conductor model.
-The boundary element model consists of surfaces such as the inner skull, outer skull and outer skill that define compartments of tissues of the head.
+The boundary element model consists of surfaces such as the inner skull, outer skull and outer skiln (a.k.a. scalp) that define compartments of tissues of the head.
 You can compute the BEM surfaces with :func:`mne.bem.make_watershed_bem` or :func:`mne.bem.make_flash_bem`.
         See :ref:`sphx_glr_auto_tutorials_plot_forward.py` for usage demo.